On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks: Related Work

-The closest-work to our work is CryptoDL \cite{hesamifard2017cryptodl}, which considered the problem of designing better polynomial approximations of the ReLU function over reals.
-Our work, however, is different from CryptoDL in the following aspects. \begin{enumerate} \item We consider \emph{polynomials over finite fields} which is necessary for some works as SafetyNets \cite{ghodsi2017safetynets}.
-This a novel aspect of our work which, to the best of our knowldege, has not been considered before beyond the square activation function. \item The ReLU function in CryptoDL is approximated using a degree-$3$ polynomial.
+The closest-work to our work is CryptoDL \cite{hesamifard2017cryptodl}, which considered the problem of designing better polynomial approximations of the ReLU function \emph{over reals}.
+Our work, however, is different from CryptoDL in the following aspects. \begin{enumerate}[noitemsep,topsep=0pt,parsep=1pt,partopsep=2pt,leftmargin=*] \item We consider \emph{polynomials over finite fields} which is necessary for some works as SafetyNets \cite{ghodsi2017safetynets}.
+This is a novel aspect of our work which, to the best of our knowldege, has not been considered before beyond the square activation function.
+Specifically, CryptoDL has only developed polynomials over the reals and hence it is not a valid baseline for our setting. \item The ReLU function in CryptoDL is approximated using a degree-$3$ polynomial.
 Specifically, the Sigmoid function is first approximated with a degree-$2$ polynomial.
 This degree-$2$ polynomial is then integrated to get a degree-$3$ polynomial that approximates the ReLU function.
-Instead, we focus on polynomial approximations of degree-$2$. \item Finally, when comparing between the different activation functions, \cite{hesamifard2017cryptodl} changes the original network architecture by adding more layers to get closer to the performance of the baseline ReLU network.
-In contrast, our work does not change the network architecture while comparing between the different activation functions. \\ This is an important feature of our work that allows for using the same baseline architecture without searching for a new architecture that is compatible with the polynomial activation function.
-In addition, adding more layers to the network complicates the training and the inference further. \end{enumerate}
+Instead, we focus on polynomial approximations of degree-$2$ for a fair comparison with the square function. \item Finally, when comparing between the different activation functions, \cite{hesamifard2017cryptodl} changes the original network by adding more layers to get closer to the performance of the baseline ReLU network.
+In contrast, we do not change the network architecture while comparing between the different activation functions.
+This is an important feature of our work that allows for using the same baseline architecture without searching for a new architecture that is compatible with the polynomial functions.
+In addition, adding more layers complicates the training and the inference further. \end{enumerate}

-Finally, it is worth mentioning that some recent works also considered approximating the ReLU function through rational functions as they are more efficient \cite{telgarsky2017neural, boulle2020rational}.
-Specifically, while an $\epsilon$-close polynomial requires a degree of $\Omega(\mathrm{poly}(1/\epsilon))$, rational functions only require a degree of $O(\mathrm{poly}(\ln(1/\epsilon)))$.
-However, it is not clear how to use rational functions to develop privacy-preserving and verifiable frameworks.